junquera/tfhe-math/README.md

 ## Acknowledgments

 To Phd.
-Alfonso Muñoz (@mindrypt), which was my mentor during the development of this work.
+Alfonso Muñoz (@mindcrypt), which was my mentor during the development of this work.

 Thank you very much!